 4. Don’t Multitask

-When learning something new, it’s vital that you put 100% of your focus on the task.
+When learning and retaining something new, it’s vital that you pay attention and put 100% of your focus on the task.
 If you want to know how to learn fast, one of the answers is to avoid multitasking.

 Years of observing people working in offices has convinced me of the fallacy of multitasking.
-Sure, it looks like multitaskers are super-busy and productive.
-But in reality, they’re spending their time and energy in a very unproductive manner.
-It’s a bit like trying to run, dance and cycle all at the same time — you won’t get anywhere, and you’ll look ridiculous too!
+Sure, it looks like multitaskers are incredibly busy and productive.
+However, in reality, they’re spending their time and energy in a very unproductive manner.
+It’s a bit like trying to run, dance and cycle all at the same time—you won’t get anywhere, and you’ll look ridiculous!

-If you’re a multitasker, then please check out my article: Can’t Focus?
+If you’re a multitasker, check out this article: Can’t Focus?
 Why You’ve Been Doing It Wrong and How to Focus Better

 5. Drink More Water

-When I was at college, I hardly ever drank water.
-I was much more interested in drinking Coca-Cola.
+When I was in college, I hardly ever drank water, as I was much more interested in drinking Coca-Cola.
 Not only did these taste great, but I mistakenly believed that their high-sugar content would help keep my energy levels topped up.
-In reality, these drinks cause a dangerous sea-saw in energy and blood sugar levels.
+In reality, these drinks cause a dangerous see-saw in energy and blood sugar levels.

-As soon as I began drinking 2 to 3 litres of mineral water a day, I noticed a HUGE difference.
-I felt much more lively.
-My appetite improved.
-And… I found that my brain worked better than before.
-I could learn things easier and quicker than previously, and I also discovered that my ability to recall info was boosted too.
+As soon as I began drinking 2 to 3 liters of mineral water a day, I noticed a huge difference.
+I felt much more lively, my appetite improved, and I found that my brain worked better than before.
+I could learn things easier and quicker, and I also discovered that my ability to recall info was boosted.

 But you don’t need to just take my word for the benefits of drinking water.
 According to a recent scientific study, drinking adequate amounts of water during exams was shown to improve students’ grades.

 If you want to revitalize your learning ability and discover how to learn fast, then start putting these five tips into action immediately.
 Sure, it requires a bit of investment on your part — but the results will definitely be worth it.

-Once you realize that you can remember and recall things easily again, your confidence will soar, and you’ll almost certainly get the ‘learning bug’!
+Once you realize that you can remember and recall things easily again, your confidence will soar, and you’ll almost certainly catch the “learning bug.”

-With your new found drive, motivation and superpower memory, you’ll be able to tackle things you may have only dreamed of doing before.
+With your newfound drive, motivation, and superpower memory, you’ll be able to tackle things you may have only dreamed of doing before.
 For example, you could go back to college to study coding or philosophy.
 You could create a business plan for that company you’ve also thought of starting.
-And you could even start crafting the first chapter of that book you’ve always wanted to write as you speed up the learning process.
+You could even start crafting the first chapter of that book you’ve always wanted to write as you speed up the learning process.

-It’s no exaggeration to say that being able to learn faster and remember more will transform your life for the better.
+It’s no exaggeration to say that being able to learn fast and remember more will transform your life for the better.